 To make sure this isn’t negatively impacting your website, you need to regular check the ‘Browser & OS’ report (found under ‘Audience > Technology) and make sure your conversion rates aren’t much lower for any browsers.
 If you see ones on this report that are much lower, you should go ahead and check for technical problems like CSS rendering issues and fix them immediately.

-Check your ecommerce product peformance report for poor converting products
+Check your ecommerce product performance report for poor converting products

-If you don’t have time or the skills to gain insights from your Google Analytics reports you should check out my ‘Google Analytics Insights’ service.
+If you don’t have time or the skills to gain insights from your Google Analytics reports check out my ‘Google Analytics Insights’ service.